TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 13/Judges 13.17.md

 ---

-And Manoah said unto the angel of Jehovah, What is thy name, that, when thy words come to pass, we may do thee honor?
+Manoah said to the angel of Yahweh, "What is your name, that when your words happen, we may honor you?"